diaodiallo/mdqa_dhis_package/README.md

 ## Overview
+This DHIS2 package is designed to work with an <a href="https://github.com/diaodiallo/mrdqa_distributions">android mobile application</a>, this package dataset is populated by this application after countries supervision activities.
 ## Requirements
-The following minimum requirements need to be met the DHIS2 instance;
+The following minimum requirements need to be met by the DHIS2 instance;
 * DHIS2 version 2.35 and above
 ## Installation
 ### Metadata Package